kaminiw-spektra/Github-Advanced-Security/Labs/Lab-06.md

 # Module 05: Secret Scanning

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

 ## Lab Scenario

-In this lab, you will enable GitHub Secret Scanning for an organization, implement push protection, create custom secret patterns, and analyze scanning results to understand how secret scanning helps detect and block sensitive information in code.
+In this module, you will enable GitHub Secret Scanning for an organization, implement push protection, create custom secret patterns, and analyze scanning results to understand how secret scanning helps detect and block sensitive information in code.

 ## Lab Objectives
-In this lab, you will perform:
+In this module, you will perform:

 - Task 1: Demonstrate Secret Scanning Functionality
 - Task 2: Turn on push protection and try pushing a new secret (a GitHub token) into a repository